pgrono/prestashop-debugbar/README.md

 The number of entries displayed in each detailed list can be limited from 10 to 300.
 The default limit is 100.

-## Upgrading from `psoft_devbar`

-`psoft_debugbar` has a different technical name and is treated by PrestaShop as a new module.

-Do not install both modules at the same time.
-Follow the instructions in [UPGRADING.md](UPGRADING.md) to remove the legacy module and install PrestaShop Debug Bar safely.

 ## Security

 The bar can expose SQL statements, template paths, controller names and environment details.
 It should only be available to trusted administrators.